 YOU NEED TO BRING YOUR OWN DRUM SET.
 It will be locked up in your combo room all week.
 If you don’t own a set you will need to rent one.
 We have drum sets for Master Class but you need your own set for Combo.
 Label EVERY piece of equipment with your name using blue tape.
 You will leave everything in the small Gymnasium on Sunday July 22.
 A drum set will be provided for your audition.
 Please arrive by 8:15am Monday morning to move your equipment to your assigned combo room.

 Do not change cymbals or hardware in Master or Theory Classes!

 BRING A MAT OR RUG FOR YOUR SET!!!
 This is to protect the floors, and to keep your bass drum from “walking” across the room.
 Industrial door mats 36” x 48” work well.
 Office Depot, Office Max, Home Depot all carry them.
 Carpet scraps work well too, up to 48”x72”.
 You will be charged for any damage to the floors from your drum set.

 We will have drum sets in the master class rooms, and a few others distributed in various rooms for jam sessions.

-If you have rented or borrowed a drum set, please take it apart and stack the drums near the door after your last combo rehearsal on Friday.
+If you have rented a drum set from a store, please take it apart and stack the drums near the door after your last combo rehearsal on Friday.
 If drum gig bags were provided, put the drums into them, and put the hardware in the hardware bag.

-On Friday, at the end of Combo rehearsal, everyone should plan on helping your combo-mates move the heavier gear (keyboards, drums and amps) and the music stands back to the Stanley Music Room.
+On Friday, at the end of Combo rehearsal, everyone should plan on helping their combo-mates move the heavier gear (keyboards, drums and amps) and the music stands back to the Small Gymnasium.